-Chris has worked in research, interpretation and scriptwriting for museums, public exhibitions, and multinational corporations for the past 25 years.
+Chris has worked in research, interpretation and scriptwriting for museums, public exhibitions, and multinational corporations for over 25 years.

 Chris started as a researcher at the world-renowned MET Studio in 1992 and went on to run the company’s Hong Kong office between 1995 and 1997.
 In 2000, he was appointed a Director of MET Studio UK and Managing Director of MET Studio Hong Kong (2003 -2006).
 During this time, he played an integral role in the planning and execution of all MET Studio’s projects – most notably the Drug InfoCentre and the Hong Kong Wetland Park for the Hong Kong Government.
 For its work in exporting British design services, the company won the Queen’s Award for Industry in 2004.

 In 2006, Chris established WINKLE-PICKER to provide interpretive and script-writing services to design companies and client teams worldwide.
 A great example of the type of work we do was our appointment in 2008 as interpretive planners for the Central Police Station in Hong Kong, one of the city’s most prestigious heritage sites and one of the largest revitalisation projects in Asia.
 In 2018, it opened to great acclaim as the Tai Kwun Centre for Heritage and Arts.